LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 ![activities tests](images/activities-tests.png)

-Now that we have made some MVP let's show it to the client.
+I think we created enough functionality to show it to the client and see what they say so far.
+Such a feedback loop is very important: the earlier we learn about the changes, the less code refactoring we need.

+In the next lesson, we will make changes according to the client feedback.